Selected Education Definitions

 budgets must have the prior approval of the state budget division of the department

 of finance and administration, commission on higher education or state department

 - OTHER STATE FUNDS

-of the general fund that are dedicated to a particular agency or program
+Revenues outside of the general fund that are dedicated to a particular agency or

-of the legislature concerning a certain subject it cannot or
+A formal declaration of the legislature concerning a certain subject it cannot or

 does not wish to control by law.
 Resolutions are either joint, concurrent or simple,

 and require no action on the part of the governor.
 The most common resolution is

 - ROLL THE CLOCK